-Students will be assessed using three written exams and two practical laboratory exams.
+Students will be assessed using three written exams which include kodachrome slide practicals (worth 25% of each of 3 lecture exams).

-FIRST LECTURE EXAM 25 %
+FIRST LECTURE EXAM 33.33 %

-SECOND LECTURE EXAM 25 %
+SECOND LECTURE EXAM 33.33 %

-THIRD LECTURE EXAM (FINAL) 25 %
+THIRD LECTURE EXAM (FINAL) 33.33 %

-LAB EXAMS (3 of 4) 25 %

 All lecture exams are multiple choice.
 Item analysis is performed for quality assurance.
 The Final exam is not a cumulative exam.
 Bonus questions are provided.
 Failure to take any of the lecture or laboratory exams on the scheduled date and time will not be excused without a valid University excuse (illness of the student, or of an immediate family member, death of an immediate family member, participation on trips related to certain University functions, major religious holidays).
-There are no make-up exams for the lab practicals.
-The lowest lab practical exam will be dropped and the average of the remaining three practical exams will be averaged for 25% of the grade.
+There are no make-up exams for the kodachrome slide practicals.

 Grading Scale

-90 - 100 Α
+90 - 100 A

 80 - 89 В

-70 - 79 С
+70 - 79 C

 60 - 69 D

 below 60 F